OthersideAI/self-operating-computer/README.md

 ### Multimodal Models  `-m`

 #### Try claude 3.7 `-m claude-3.7`
 Use Clude 3.7 with Vision to see how it stacks up to GPT-4-Vision at operating a computer.
-Navigate to the [Antheopic dashboard](https://console.anthropic.com/dashboard) to get an API key and run the command below to try it.
+Navigate to the [Anthropic dashboard](https://console.anthropic.com/dashboard) to get an API key and run the command below to try it.

 ```
 operate -m claude-3.7